LogtalkDotOrg/logtalk-for-vscode/README.md

 - All content inside entity opening and closing directives is indented by at least one tab
 - All directives with a list argument are formatted to use multi-line syntax with one list item per line

+You can verify the changes before saving them using the "File: Compare Active File with Saved" command.

 ### Linter

 - Errors/warnings when compiling source files are added to the "PROBLEMS" pane.